fetchai/agents-aea/docs/aev_echo_demo.md

     ${ENVIRONMENT_VALUE:PYTHON_TYPE:DEFAULT_VALUE}

-We can use environment variables to override these default values like so
+We can use environment variables to override these default values.

 First run the agent with the default port (assuming you are within the agent directory created within <a href="../http_echo_demo/">HTTP Echo Agent</a>) as so: